ljbade/wolf4sdl/README.txt

  - None! ;D

+Troubleshooting:
+ - If your frame rate is low, consider to use the original screen resolution (--res 320 200) or to lower the sound quality (--samplerate 22050)

 Credits:
  - Special thanks to id Software!
 Without the source code we would still have to pelt Wolfenstein 3D with hex editors and disassemblers ;D